thomasyu888/synapseDocs/.github/ISSUE_TEMPLATE/documentation_improvement.md

 ---

-#### Location of the documentation
+#### Location of the Documentation

-[this should provide the location of the documentation, e.g. "_articles/access_controls.md" or the URL of the documentation, e.g. "https://docs.synapse.org/articles/access_controls.html" or let us know if it is missing!]
+[Provide the location of the documentation, e.g. "_articles/access_controls.md" or the URL of the documentation, e.g. "https://docs.synapse.org/articles/access_controls.html".
+Alternatively, let us know if it is missing!]

-#### Documentation problem
+#### Problem

-[this should provide a description of what documentation you believe needs to be fixed/improved]
+[Provide a description of the documentation to be fixed or improved.]

-#### Suggested fix for documentation
+#### Suggested Fix

-[this should explain the suggested fix and **why** it's better than the existing documentation]
+[Explain the suggested fix and **why** it is an improvement.]